 Professor Lee's current research interests focus on strategic and organizational communication.
 Using institutional theory, he explores corporate social responsibility, organizational transparency, stigmatized industries, varieties of capitalism, and public records laws, amongst other things.

 Prior to academia, he practiced law as an associate attorney with Baker Donelson PC (US), and Yoon & Yang LLC (Korea), as well as an in-house counsel at LG Display (Korea).
-Additionally, he worked at Samsung Electronics in its marketing department, and on a project basis with General Electronics, Cox Communications, and Fox Television Stations.
-In the US, he has been licensed to practice law in Tennessee since 2009.
+He advised various companies which include General Electronics, Cox Communications, and Fox Television Stations.
+Additionally, he worked at Samsung Electronics in its marketing department.

 - PhD, Mass Communication, University of North Carolina – Chapel Hill